skywithin/ngDemo3-bucket-list/README.md

 - home.component.scss
 - styles.sccs

-# 5. Add itemCount property on home component and display it on home page using interpolation
+# 5. Add itemCount property on home component and display it on home page using INTERPOLATION
 {{ itemCount }}

+# 6. Add btntext property on home component and display it on home page using PROPERTY BINDING
+[value]="btnText"